Razyapoo/KGBClusteringDocumentation/clustering_user_documentation.md

 As the map (in the mapping platforms) scales down and details disappear, new correlated details appear in their place that generalize the disappeared details.
 In our case, the parent node is such a generalization.
 Therefore, the second condition of the grouping algorithm must be the grouping of nodes that have the same parent node.

 > **Wartning**
-> The algorithm always groups the nodes that are at the deepest [hierarchical level](#hierarchical-level) shown in the graph area.
-Only when all nodes in a level will be the only nodes of their parents, the algorithm will collapse those nodes into their parents and increase the hierarchical level by 1.
+> The algorithm always groups the nodes that are at the [current hierarchical level](#current-hierarchical-level-glossary).
+Only when all nodes in a level will be the only nodes of their parents, the algorithm will collapse those nodes into their parents and increase the [current hierarchical level](#current-hierarchical-level-glossary) by 1.

 When zooming out, child nodes are collapsed into their parents, and all incoming and outgoing edges of child nodes remain preserved.
 This is done by moving edges to parent nodes.

 When switching between zoom levels and therefore hierarchy levels, the graph shows more or less details in terms of the number of nodes.
 They only disappear, but still exist on the graph (in other words, they are not mounted in the hierarchy, but still mounted in the graph).
 Also otherwise, when you zoom in, the disappeared nodes reappear (similar to mapping platforms).

 > **Warning**
-> When you zoom in, the disappeared nodes reappear in a different way than they were grouped and collapsed, namely when the parent node expands during the zoom operation, only one node appears inside the parent node (either a group or a single node), and on the next zoom in (in case this node is a group), the group gets broken and releases all child nodes of the expanded parent node.
-In such case the hierarchical level may increase by 1.
+> When you zoom in, the disappeared nodes reappear in a different way than they were grouped and collapsed, namely when the parent node expands during the zoom operation, only one node appears inside the parent node (either a group or a single node).
+In such case the [current hierarchical level](#current-hierarchical-level-glossary) may increase by 1.
+And on the next zoom in (in case this node is a group), the group gets broken and releases all child nodes of the expanded parent node.

 By default, only nodes of the same visual class (other than [hierarchical class](#hierarchical-class)) can be grouped together, but it is also possible to group multiple nodes of different visual classes into one group node (this is predefined in the visual configuration by the technician).
 Therefore, when grouping nodes, their visual classes must also be taken into account.